Are you using the upright row to increase your shoulder size and muscle?

 However, if you have impingement issues, upright rows should be avoided like the plague.

-If you have pain while doing upright rows, you probably have shoulder impingement.
+If you have shoulder pain while doing upright rows, you probably have shoulder impingement.

 One sure way to get confirmation of this is to have a Neer Test conducted under the guidance of a trained professional.

-These are shoulder and back exercises which will help you widen your shoulders and narrow your waist while working out your trapezius and deltoid muscles.
+These are shoulder and back exercises that will help you widen your shoulders and narrow your waist while working out your trapezius and deltoid muscles.
+Some of the other exercises like lateral raises and high pulls can work your shoulders and back and reduce the risk of injury.